What Is HIV Stigma?

 Breaking down HIV stigma is a critical part of ending the HIV epidemic.

 What Is Internalized Stigma for People with HIV?

 Internalized stigma is when a person with HIV experiences negative feelings or thoughts about themselves due to their HIV status.
 Almost 8 in 10 adults with HIV receiving HIV medical care in the United States report feeling internalized HIV-related stigma, according to a CDC study.
 Internalized stigma can lead to depression, isolation, and feelings of shame, and can affect individuals’ ability to stay adherent to their HIV medication.
 Read more about this and about how people with HIV can reduce internalized stigma.

 How Can I Stand Up to HIV-Related Stigma?

-- Need inspiration?
+- Get inspired.
 View the personal stories of people who are living healthy with HIV.
 Visit Positive Spin.